learning-zone/react-basics/jest-quick-reference.md

 See [more examples](https://facebook.github.io/jest/docs/en/tutorial-async.html) in Jest docs.

-It’s a good practice to specify a number of expected assertions in async tests, so the test will fail if your assertions weren’t called at all.
+It\'s a good practice to specify a number of expected assertions in async tests, so the test will fail if your assertions weren\'t called at all.

 ```js
 test('async test', () => {